gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

 | body | [AudienceReq](#AudienceReq) | yes | Request body |

-Audience is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.
-Use this API to create audience.
+Add audience which is used to import CSV files containing emails, phone numbers, and other variables in order to populate email/SMS templates for bulk delivery via a Campaign.

 *Returned Response:*